A Levy to Continue Support for our Park

 Important FAQ’s

-The UPRD was created by the voters of Underwood in November 2016 to support and maintain the Underwood Park, Community Center, and Post Office.
-Ownership of the Underwood Park property and buildings was conditionally deeded to the residents of Underwood this year, dependent on the passage of a small tax levy.
-With ownership came responsibility for all the expenses formerly paid by the County.
-Insurance, utilities, and repairs must be paid by the UPRD, as well as any future improvements.
-The UPRD has made a budget, available on the website underwoodcommunity.org, which shows that the rental income and usage fees generated by the buildings and property will not cover those expenses.
-Covid showed us that we need the tax to pay the PUD bills, the insurance bill, etc. During Covid, rental income went to nearly zero.
-Donations and grants will only add an irregular amount of income to the UPRD bank account.
-The need for regular, reliable income to fund the operation of Underwood Park is now more clear than ever before.
+But with ownership came responsibility for all the expenses formerly paid by the county.
+Insurance, utilities, and repairs must be paid by the UPRD and any future improvements.
+The UPRD budget is available and shows that the rental income and usage fees generated by the buildings and property will not cover those expenses.
+During COVID-19, rental income went to nearly zero.
+Covid has shown us that we need a modest amount of tax income to pay the PUD, insurance bills, etc. Donations and grants will only add an irregular amount of income to the UPRD bank account.
+The need for regular, reliable income to fund Underwood Park’s operation is now clearer than ever before.

 • The post office relies on the UPRD to provide a facility for services.
 There is no guarantee that a post office would remain in Underwood if the UPRD is not funded through taxes.